Ben-Gvir visits Al-Aqsa mosque in Jerusalem, enraging Palestinians, Jordan condemns move

 Waqf guards told AFP that Ben-Gvir was accompanied by units of the Israeli security forces, while a drone hovered above the holy site.

-While Ben-Gvir has visited the compound numerous times since entering parliament in April 2021, a visit as a top minister means a lot more.
+Ben-Gvir has visited the compound several times since entering parliament in April 2021.
+However, a visit as a top minister assumes much more significance.

 A controversial visit in 2000 by then opposition leader Ariel Sharon was one of the main triggers for the second Palestinian intifada, or uprising, which lasted until 2005.